-Air service to these and other bear viewing destinations is offered by Andrew Airways, and Sea Hawk Air out of Kodiak; Natron Air in Soldotna; several charters out of Seward and Homer; and Rust’s Flying Service out of Anchorage.
+Air service to these and other bear viewing destinations is offered by Sea Hawk Air out of Kodiak; Natron Air in Soldotna; several charters out of Seward and Homer; and Rust’s Flying Service out of Anchorage.

 Alaska’s public parklands also have bear viewing.
-In southcentral Alaska, the 2,812-square-mile Kodiak National Wildlife Refuge, accessible by air charter or boat, is home to about 3,000 bears.
-The refuge now offers a bear viewing platform at the O’Malley River where visitors can observe bears in the wild.
+In southcentral Alaska, the 2,812-square-mile Kodiak National Wildlife Refuge, accessible by air charter or boat, is home to about 3,500 bears.
+The refuge offers a bear viewing platform at the O’Malley River where visitors can observe bears in the wild.
 Contact the refuge for details.
 On the Alaska Peninsula, numerous bears congregate at Brooks Falls, near Brooks Camp in Katmai National Park, for the red salmon run.
-Accommodations are available at Brooks Lodge through the park concessionaire.
+Accommodations are available through the park concessionaire.

 The McNeil River State Game Sanctuary, about 100 miles southwest of Anchorage, is a favorite site of photographers and videographers intent on documenting brown bears.
 Visits to McNeil are by permit only, selected in an annual lottery.
 Information on permits is available online from Alaska Dept. of Fish and Game.
 The ADF&G also oversees Wolverine Creek on the west side of Cook Inlet, a popular destination for bear viewing and fishing by chartered skiff.

 Off of the Parks Highway, in Talkeetna, several flightseeing services offer bear and wildlife viewing options.
-And in Fairbanks, at the north end of the Parks Highway, Warbelow’s Air Ventures offers a September flightseeing trip to Kaktovik to see polar bears.
+And in Fairbanks, at the north end of the Parks Highway, Warbelow’s Air Ventures phone 907-474-3520, offers a September flightseeing trip to Kaktovik to see polar bears

 In Southeast Alaska, the U.S. Forest Service manages 3 bear viewing sites: Anan Wildlife Observatory, located southeast of Wrangell; Stan Price State Wildlife Sanctuary at Pack Creek, located on Admiralty Island (co-managed by the ADF&G and USFS); and Fish Creek Wildlife Observatory near Hyder.
 For general information on these bear viewing destinations and links to related sites, go to the highlighted link above and click on Recreation, then Nature Viewing, then Wildlife Viewing.

 Anan Observatory is accessible by boat from Wrangell.
 Summer visitors can watch bears catch salmon headed for upstream spawning grounds.
-Breakaway Adventures offers trips to Anan from Wrangell.
+Alaska Waters Inc. offers trips to Anan from Wrangell.
 Both the Forest Service and ADF&G provide information about Pack Creek, where brown bears feed on salmon from June to early September.
 Pack Creek is a 30-minute flight by floatplane from Juneau and visits are by permit only.
 Click here for more information.

 Also in Southeast Alaska, accessed via Cassiar Highway 37, is the Fish Creek Wildlife Observatory, located near Hyder.
 A U.S. Forest Service day-use recreation area is located at Fish Creek.
 Both brown and black bears may be photographed here as they fish for salmon from mid-July to early September.
 Click here for more information.